• kyrylo 6 months ago

 Does anyone here have any recommendations for free or at least very cheap Rails hosting for a toy app just for learning purposes?
 I’m looking for a PaaS offering since I don’t have the time to secure and manage a VPS.

-• graypegg a day ago
+• graypegg 6 months ago

 You might also want to try Kamal, which Rails is already configured for out of the box.